microsoft/fast/packages/web-components/fast-components/docs/color.md

 | `neutralDividerRest` | Used as the color for divider elements. |

 #### Toggles
-Toggles have a set of recipes that are specifically tailored.
+Toggle elements such as checkboxes and switches use a specific set of recipes.

 | name | Description |
 |------|-------------|